valignatev/jai-on-linux/README.md

 ## TODO

 - [ ] xcb-based XDND implementation for dragndrop
-- [V] XInput for smooth scrolling and gestures
+- [x] XInput for smooth scrolling and gestures
-- [V] xkbcommon for keyboard handling
+- [x] xkbcommon for keyboard handling
 - [ ] EGL for graphics
 - [ ] WM hints for icons and stuff like that
 - [ ] xcb-based clipboard hangling